-In this section you will find customizable media resources to alert the press about your visit from the member of Congress.
+In this section you will find customizable media resources to alert the press about your visit from the Member of Congress.
 You will also find the Y-USA photo release form.
 Whether or not you invite the press, a press release is a great way to say thank you and reinforce promises made during the visit.
 Be sure to include some pictures with your release.
 You can also adapt this release into an article for your newsletter.
-If your member of Congress is running for re-election, be careful to thank them for specific legislative actions rather than providing an endorsement.
-Please note that these materials are drafted for in-person events and may need to be customized to include information about COVID safety protocols.
+If your Member of Congress is running for re-election, be careful to thank them for specific legislative actions rather than providing an endorsement.
+Please note that these materials are drafted for in-person events and may need to be customized.